 - Does the application meet the requirements of NPP? - Completed project narrative in ESA.
-"Please see attached" or other statements of a similar nature are not acceptable. - Narrative: explain the Place, Problem, Project and Proposed Outcomes. - Is the Community Impact Measures Report completed including the list of Contributors? - Is the neighborhood or strategic plan attached? - Has a project timeline been identified and provided? - Is sufficient documentation submitted to support the NPP project, including evidence of the need, partnerships, funding sources, collaborations, etc.?
+"Please see attached" or other statements of a similar nature are not acceptable.

-- Is data supplied, including references where data was extracted such as census track, city code, etc., to support a low-income population, distressed area, and the relative need? - Are commitment letters, or updated commitment letters beyond the first year, from all Contributors attached? - Is a copy of the IRS 501(c)(3) award letter attached? - Are any job descriptions paid by the NPP attached? - Are any agreements, subcontracts, ownership, lease or sale agreements, bids, quotes, or cost estimates attached? - Are all MOUs signed and dated by all parties, and included?
-If MOUs have been revised after the first year, are the new or amended MOUs attached? - Have any zoning or any special requirements been identified to complete the project? - Is the projected budget correct, and does it match the Budget Justification? - · Have any supporting documents that apply to data collection, such as maps or charts, been uploaded? - Are any letters of support for the project included? - Are photos, drawings, or project descriptions that are not included in narrative identified and included? - Is historical information included that demonstrates the progress of the project if the NPP application is being submitted beyond the first year? - Are success stories, concerns, or changes included if the NPP application is being submitted beyond the first year? - Has proof of other funding sources or collaborations been identified and documented? - Has the completed application been uploaded via ESA?
+- Narrative: explain the Place, Problem, Project and Proposed Outcomes. - Does the narrative contain justification for addressing COVID-19 Pandemic and Social Justice priorities if applicable? - Is the Community Impact Measures Report completed, including the list of Contributors, in the original Microsoft Excel Format? - Is the neighborhood or strategic plan attached? - Has a project timeline been identified and provided? - Is sufficient documentation submitted to support the NPP project, including evidence of the need, partnerships, funding sources, collaborations, etc.? - Is data supplied, including references where data was extracted such as census track, city code, etc., to support a low-income population, distressed area, and the relative need? - Are commitment letters, or updated commitment letters beyond the first year, from all Contributors attached? - Have all contributors filed the Electronic Clearance Form for Tax Credits on the Department of Revenue website: www.revenue.pa.gov/taxcredits?
+The clearance worksheet previously submitted via paper submission to DCED will no longer be accepted.
+Please refer to Section II, Part E for instructions related to the Electronic Clearance Form for Tax Credits. - Is a copy of the IRS 501(c)(3) award letter attached? - Are any job descriptions paid by the NPP attached? - Are any agreements, subcontracts, ownership, lease or sale agreements, bids, quotes, or cost estimates attached? - Are all MOUs signed and dated by all parties, and included?
+If MOUs have been revised after the first year, are the new or amended MOUs attached? - Have any zoning or any special requirements been identified to complete the project? - Is the projected budget correct, and does it match the Budget Justification? - Have any supporting documents that apply to data collection, such as maps or charts, been uploaded? - Are any letters of support for the project included? - Are all photos, drawings, or project descriptions included in the narrative or otherwise identified and included? - Is historical information included that demonstrates the progress of the project if the NPP application is being submitted beyond the first year? - Are success stories, concerns, or changes included if the NPP application is being submitted beyond the first year? - Has proof of other funding sources or collaborations been identified and documented? - Has the completed application been uploaded via ESA?